-(2) For the purposes of subsection (1) and section 30(a), a person is regarded as driving dangerously if-

-- (a) the way he or she drives falls far below what would be expected of a competent and careful driver; and - (b) it would be obvious to a competent and careful driver that driving in that way would be dangerous.

-(3) A person is also regarded as driving dangerously for the purposes of subsection (1) and section 30 if it would be obvious to a competent and careful driver that driving the vehicle in its current state would be dangerous, and for purposes of this subsection-

-- (a) "dangerous" refers to danger either of injury to any person or of serious damage to property; - (b) in determining the state of a vehicle, regard may be had to anything attached to or carried on or in it and to the manner in which it is attached or carried; and - (c) in determining what would be expected of, or obvious to, a competent and careful driver in a particular case, regard must be had not only to the circumstances of which he or she could be expected to be aware but also to any circumstances shown to have been within the knowledge of the person.
+- (2) For the purposes of subsection (1) and section 30(a), a person is regarded as driving dangerously if- - (a) the way he or she drives falls far below what would be expected of a competent and careful driver; and - (b) it would be obvious to a competent and careful driver that driving in that way would be dangerous. - (3) A person is also regarded as driving dangerously for the purposes of subsection (1) and section 30 if it would be obvious to a competent and careful driver that driving the vehicle in its current state would be dangerous, and for purposes of this subsection- - (a) "dangerous" refers to danger either of injury to any person or of serious damage to property; - (b) in determining the state of a vehicle, regard may be had to anything attached to or carried on or in it and to the manner in which it is attached or carried; and - (c) in determining what would be expected of, or obvious to, a competent and careful driver in a particular case, regard must be had not only to the circumstances of which he or she could be expected to be aware but also to any circumstances shown to have been within the knowledge of the person.

-(4) A person convicted of an offence under subsection (1) is, without affecting the power of the court to order a longer period of disqualification, liable to be disqualified from holding or obtaining a licence for a period not exceeding 5 years.

-(5) A charge under subsection (1) is deemed to include a charge under section 32.
+- (4) A person convicted of an offence under subsection (1) must be disqualified from holding or obtaining a licence for a period not exceeding 5 years. - (5) A charge under subsection (1) is deemed to include a charge under section 32.